-- Hygiene: Needless to say, accumulated dirt can not only damage the leather, but also your health.
-But keeping your leather boots clean will prevent such unpleasant experiences.
+- Hygiene: Needless to say, accumulated dirt can damage boot leather over time, as well as your health.
+Keeping your leather boots clean will prevent such unpleasant experiences.

-- Durability: There's no going back once the leather cracks open, but if you keep your boots clean, you’ll prevent all the dryness and cracking caused by dirt and grime.
+- Durability: There's no going back once the leather cracks open, but keeping your boots clean will prevent all the dryness and cracking caused by dirt and grime.
 And if you condition them once you're done with cleaning, you'll increase their lifespan even more, keeping them soft and good-looking for years to come.

-- Style: Wearing well-maintained leather boots can make you look more competent, which can open more doors for you regarding work.
-Besides that, you’ll look good.
+- Style: Wearing well-maintained leather boots can make you look more competent, opening more doors for you regarding work.
+Plus, who doesn’t like to look their best?

 - Color: Proper cleaning can help keep your boots looking as good as new.
-Still, some fading has to happen because of factors you can't control, including sunlight.
+Some fading has to happen because of factors you can't control, such as exposure to direct sunlight.
 However, wiping away scuff marks, excess dirt, and grime will keep the original color of your leather boots longer.

-How to Clean Leather Boots in 8 Easy Steps
+How to Clean Leather Boots in 8 Simple Steps

-Now that you know why you should clean your leather boots and keep them well-maintained, it's time to learn how to do it properly to keep your pair of boots looking gorgeous.
+Now that you know why you should clean your leather boots on a regular basis and keep them well-maintained, it's time to learn how to clean leather boots properly to keep your pair of boots looking gorgeous.
 After all, not all cleaning methods you come across online will do the job right.

 1. Remove the Laces